Ever wonder how to be a good housewife in today’s world? I mean, is there really a place for a traditional housewife in the 21st Century?

 - She encourages you to be real and set an example as someone who trusts God and seeks His discernment as you choose the “best” for your family.”

-I can remember that schoolwork was important, but that relationships were key, and I knew that point would resonate with her, even without discussing it!
+I can remember that schoolwork was important, but that relationships were key, and I knew that point would resonate with my mom, even without discussing it!